mikezackles/nocopy/README.md

 references to unsigned char to references to POD types whose sole data member is `std::array<unsigned char, N>`.
 It is also used to cast scalar types to unsigned char during endian conversion.

+TODO
+-

+* Callbacks are expected to be passed by value.